 - Reorganized the Board Officers as follows: Gary Walsh – President; Ashley McKee – Vice President; Bobby Ashton – Secretary

-- Approved minutes of previous meetings.
+- Approved the minutes of previous meetings.

 - Approved the financial reports as presented.

-- Approved additions to the substitute list as presented.
+- Approved the 2014-2015 budget as presented.

-- Approved student transfers as presented.
+- Approved Attendance Committees as presented.

-- Approved the list of teacher and other professionals as presented.
+- Approved the substitute list as presented.

 The Board will consider action on the following items: